Exhibitions & Sales

 SoFAP exhibits for sale a selection of work by member artists (2D and 3D) twice a year at the Fulham Library (598 Fulham Road, SW6 5NX) for six days.
-The next exhibitions will be on 15th – 20th May, and 13th – 18th November, 2018.
+The next exhibition will be in May 2019 – dates to be decided soon.
 On the evening before every exhibition we hold a Private View so all exhibitors and members of SoFAP can invite friends, potential buyers and the press.
 Our guest speakers have included: Greg Hands (MP), Hazel Soan (artist), Thomas Plunkett and many other illustrious patrons of the arts.

 We also offer corporate patrons a Private View event, so that they can host their clients and contacts in the charming environment of our Exhibition & Sale.